Crohn's Disease Treatment

 5. Bowel Resection Surgery

-If symptoms remain uncontrolled and inflammation is too severe despite using 5-ASA agents, steroids, immunosuppressants, and biologics, bowel resection surgery is performed.
-In Crohn's disease, surgery is necessary when bowel stricture, perforation, or fistula occurs.
+If all treatments including 5-ASA, steroids, immunosuppressants, and biologics are unsuccessful and inflammation remains severe, bowel resection surgery is performed.
+In the case of Crohn's disease, surgery is necessary when complications like bowel stricture, perforation, or fistula occur.

 Stat 1